projectrexa/Hacktober-2023/README.md

 This challenge is focused on building a simple portfolio website using HTML, JavaScript, and CSS.
 It's a beginner-friendly project that involves creating a personal webpage to showcase your skills and projects.

 **Note:** Pull requests will be evaluated every 12 hours.
 Thank you for your patience!

+**Starring the Repository**: Starring the repository not only shows your appreciation but also helps others discover this project.
+Your support is invaluable!

+**Maintainers' Discretion**: Please note that maintainers have the sole discretion to determine the eligibility of contributions.
+Contributions that align with the spirit of the project and follow the guidelines will be accepted.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->